Tung Sing FC: 1980s

 Fok relinquished control of the club during the 80's to his eldest son, Timothy Fok.
 The younger Fok signed a number of Brazilian players such as Jose da Silva who led the team to another runners up finish in the 1984 Viceroy Cup final.

 In 1985–86, Goldlion Holdings chairman Tsang Hin-chi assumed control of the club.
 Due to the HKFA's plan to prohibit foreign players from signing professional contracts by 1986, Tsang decided to move early by releasing the Brazilians.
 He replaced them with former Chinese national team players Au Wai Ting and Lau Lei Fook in hopes of achieving the same success.
 Instead, the team finished last place in the First Division that season with a paltry 5 points, and were relegated to the Second Division for the first time in over twenty years.

 2010s

 With the formation of the Hong Kong Premier League in 2014–15, Tung Sing were placed in the Hong Kong Third Division to start the year.
 After collecting a total of 69 points, the club won the league title and attained their first trophy since 1964.

 The following year, the club achieved their second successive promotion by capturing the 2015–16 Hong Kong Second Division title.

 In the 2017–18 season, the club finished 14th and were relegated back to the Second Division.

+2020s

+In the 2024–25 season, Tung Sing won the Second Division title, clinching promotion back to the First Division after seven years.